 Contextual and Theoretical Studies 1 (20 units)

-Locating Design Management and Cultures (20 units)
+Locating Design Management Practices (40 units)

 The second year will consolidate and expand on your experience with a number of industry briefs that encourage collaborative working and development of professional competencies.